ZorbeyOezcan/ZorbeyOezcan/README.md

 **My Interests:**
+- Solving advanced classification problems.
+- Data gathering on a large scale.
 - Exploring societal dynamics and change, particularly in the areas of digitization of work, changes in welfare policies, and financialization of markets.
 - The discourse about emerging methods of social data sciences such as generating data sets by web scraping and machine learning based approaches like topic modelings.
 - Engaging with social data sciences, computational sociology, and critical computer sciences.